 Mark Callanan (1979-)

-Mark Callanan believes “many people believe poetry is serious, hard to understand and does not apply to their lives.
+Mark Callanan has said that “many people believe poetry is serious, hard to understand and does not apply to their lives.
 Reading poetry can be entertaining.
 It can make you really think.
 It can make you feel anything in the realm of emotional expression” (Northern Pen, June 6, 2005, p.6).
 Callanan began seriously writing at 18, being attracted to poetry’s “compactness and power” (The Express, Oct 1, 2003, p.
 15).
 A resident of Rocky Harbour, Newfoundland, the St. John’s native completed a B.A. in English literature at Memorial University of Newfoundland and then emigrated to Leeds, England working and living for two years until returning to Newfoundland.
 Besides writing a weekly book review column, “On the Shelf,” for The Independent, a Newfoundland newspaper, he also taught a three day poetry workshop to high school students in St. Anthony, allowing them to explore the process of how poetry works in stimulating the imagination.
 He believes “school is essentially theoretical.
 You don’t have the time to let kids let their imaginations roam.
 I think that is important” (Northern Pen, June 6, 2005, p.6).

 ||Mark Callanan, n.d.